wilbcn/AWS-Projects/AWS-Log-Processing-Pipeline.md

 ### 1. Amazon Kinesis Data Firehose
 - Instructions to create and configure the delivery stream.

+Amazon Data Firehose is a fully managed service for delivering real-time streaming data to destinations such as Amazon Simple Storage Service (Amazon S3)

 ### 2. Kinesis Agent
 - Installation and configuration guide.